mikedilger/chorus/docs/BEHAVIOR.md

 ## REQ Read permissions and behavior

+Chorus does not serve any DM (kind 4) or GiftWrap (kind 1059) unless the connection is AUTHed and the user matches either a tagged person or the author of the event.

+If `open_relay` is true, all other events are served.
+If false, the remaining rules apply.

 Chorus serves all relay list metadata (kind 10002) events queried.

 Chorus serves all ephemeral events.

-Chorus does not serve any DM (kind 4) or GiftWrap (kind 1059) unless the connection is AUTHed and the user matches either a tagged person or the author of the event.

-Chorus serves all events to AUTHed and authorized users.
+Chorus serves all events to AUTHed authorized users.

 Chorus serves all events which were authored by an authorized user.